aminbavand/docker-react/README.md

-# Getting Started with Create React App
+# Getting Started with docker-react
 This project was uploaded to AWS using elastic beanstalk service.

 to run this project locally: